pluginever/wc-serial-numbers/readme.txt

 If your license keys are not for games or software, you can skip options three and four.
 You can disable this from the Settings menu by clicking the ‘Disable software support’ checkbox.

-== 💚 Why Creators and Digital Product Sellers Love WC Serial Numbers: ==
+== 💚 Why Creators and Digital Product Sellers Love Serial Numbers for WooCommerce: ==

-- **Unparalleled Features:** WC Serial Numbers plugin is second to none when it comes to generating serial numbers and license keys for your WooCommerce products.
+- **Unparalleled Features:** Serial Numbers plugin is second to none when it comes to generating serial numbers and license keys for your WooCommerce products.
 This plugin is a powerhouse on its own, with features like auto-generating unique keys, integration with the REST API, and so on.

 - **Regular Updates:** The plugin is constantly being improved, and we make those improvements available to our customers at no extra cost.
 We release updates to ensure compatibility with WooCommerce as well as the latest version of PHP.